Envoke Terms of Service

 - LIMITATION OF LIABILITY.
 Envoke’s aggregate liability under these Terms, whether in contract or tort (including negligence), as a result of breach of warranty, strict liability or under any other theory of liability whatsoever, will be limited to direct damages in an amount not exceeding the total fees paid to Envoke under these Terms in the twelve (12) months immediately prior to the month in which the most recent event giving rise to liability occurred.
 None of Envoke, its affiliates or their respective directors, officers, employees, agents or other representatives (collectively “Envoke Representatives”) or the operators of any attached networks will have any responsibility or liability in connection with this Site or the Services for: (i) any indirect, consequential, incidental, exemplary, punitive or special damages; or (ii) for any damages, whether direct, indirect, consequential, incidental, exemplary, punitive or special, characterized as lost revenue, lost savings or revenue or lost profits, whether based on contract (including fundamental breach or breach of a fundamental term), tort (including negligence) or other legal or equitable basis, including without limitation damages for harm to business, loss of information or data, loss of goodwill or other economic loss, arising from or in connection with or relating to your use of or access to, or any inconvenience, delay or loss of use of or access to, this Site, the Envoke Content, the Services or any content of any linked web site, or failure of those linked web sites, even if Envoke or any Envoke Representatives have been made aware of the possibility of such damages or loss or if such damage or loss was foreseeable.

 - (a) Your Indemnification Obligations.
-You will indemnify and hold Envoke and/or the Envoke Representatives (the “Envoke indemnified parties“) harmless from and against any claims brought by third parties, and any fines or penalties awarded against the Envoke indemnified parties, arising out of: (i) your use of the information accessed from this Site or your use of the Services, (ii) any breach of these Terms, including but not limited to any use of the Envoke Content or postings other than as expressly authorized in these Terms, (iii) any Emails or other communications sent through the Services, (iv) your violation of any applicable laws, including CASL, or the rights of a third party; or (v) Your Content that you post or otherwise submit on, through, or in the Site.
+You will indemnify and hold Envoke and/or the Envoke Representatives (the “Envoke indemnified parties“) harmless from and against any claims brought by third parties, and any fines or penalties awarded against the Envoke indemnified parties, arising out of: (i) your use of the information accessed from this Site or your use of the Services, (ii) any breach of these Terms, by you, your Users and/or your representatives, including but not limited to any use of the Envoke Content or postings other than as expressly authorized in these Terms, (iii) any Emails or other communications sent through the Services by you, your Users and/or your representatives, (iv) your violation of any applicable laws, including CASL, or the rights of a third party; or (v) Your Content that you post or otherwise submit on, through, or in the Site.

 - (b) Our Indemnification Obligations.
 Envoke shall defend, indemnify and hold you harmless from and against any and all claims, demands, actions, suits or proceedings made or brought against you by a third party alleging that your access to or use of the Services in accordance with these Terms infringes the intellectual property rights under Canadian law of a third party (an “IP Infringement Claim”), provided that Envoke shall have sole control over the defense or settlement of any such IP Infringement Claim.
 If the use of the Services or any portion thereof is, or in Envoke’s opinion is likely to be, enjoined by reason of such an infringement, Envoke shall: (i) procure at its own expense the right for you to continue using the Services or impacted portion thereof, or (ii) modify or replace the enjoined items with equivalent items so they become non-infringing without adversely altering their functionality, or (iii) if neither of (i) or (ii) is reasonably available, Envoke shall refund the amount paid by you for the infringing Services or portion thereof.